Table for 12

 Table for 12 is an American reality television series featuring the Hayes family, with two sets of twins and a set of sextuplets, who reside in Morganville, New Jersey.
 The series debuted on TLC in 2009.

+Premise

 The episodes of Table for 12 look at the Hayes family through events such as preparing to go back to school, birthdays, a road trip and more.
 The episodes show outings and daily things but with two sets of twins and four year old sextuplets.
 All of the children were conceived with the help of follicle stimulation.